 IMPORTANT– If the “plugged in, not charging” problem occurs in the HP laptop.
 Then, you can use the HP support assistant to check battery health.

-And, in dell laptop, you can use Dell Battery Meter.
+And, in dell laptops, you can use Dell Battery Meter.
 Though, some laptop doesn’t provide an inbuilt option to check battery health.
 That’s why you can try the following method.

 1. Press the Windows logo + X key simultaneously.